veggiespam/ImageLocationScanner/README.md

 ## Burp Installation

 Burp Application Store: Launch Burp and go to the tabs: Extender &rarr;
-Bapp Store &rarr; Image Location Scanner.
+Bapp Store &rarr; left pane &rarr; Image Location Scanner.
 In the right window pane, the version and description of the plug-in will be shown; click the Install button to download and activate.